This post may contain affiliate links. Please see my disclosure policy for details.

 An affiliate, in its most basic term, means you’re affiliated with a company i.e. Booking.com and you advertise them on your website through their affiliate programme/network.

 Booking.com will give you a link that you can embed in your site.
 That link will lead your reader to the affiliate company website.
 The link will have tracking code and will open a ‘cookie window’.
 If a user buys or purchases something within that window after clicking on your link, you get a small commission.

 Some programmes are pay per click, some you will need the reader to make a full purchase to qualify for commission.
 For example, on Booking.com a reader would need to book a hotel room through your affiliate link for you to gain commission.

-Remember to always tell your readers when there is affiliate links in your articles.
+Remember to always tell your readers when there are affiliate links in your articles.
 Honesty is the best policy.

 Affiliate programmes to join:

-- Google Adsense – This is great programme to join, but don’t expect a fortune.
+- Google Adsense – This is a great programme to join, but don’t expect a fortune.
 It has a £60 payout cap and you could be waiting a long time to get your first check.
 When I first started I got around £0.10 a month haha!
 But if you keep running with it, you could gain a nice little bounty off it.
-When you get to 25k sessions a month, upgrade to Mediavine to make more income.
+When you get to 25k sessions a month, you should upgrade to Mediavine to make more income.
 I’m with them now and it’s a real game-changer!